boyvinall/observability-demo/README.md

-# go-observability-app
+# observability-demo

 Simple golang app that showcases some logging, metrics, tracing and stuff.

+The demo consists of:

+- Some golang executables:
+  - GRPC server
+  - worker service which receives messages from the GRPC server over NATS
+  - command-line app to post requests to the GRPC server
+- Various infra services
+  - grafana - including provisioned datasources and dashboards
+  - loki/promtail
+  - tempo
+  - prometheus
+  - (also a NATS server)
-The app itself is a super simple GRPC server which demonstrates how to expose OTEL metrics and traces, plus also some log messages which have the trace info.

-The stack includes grafana/loki/tempo/prometheus and shows a bunch of different links between datasources, so that you can easily navigate between all the different signals.
+These components collectively show how to expose OTEL metrics and traces, plus also some log messages which have the trace info.
+The grafana datasources are configured with a bunch of different links so that you can easily navigate between all the different signals.

 ## Motivation